Hi, I’m Alyssa! AKA, The PCOS Nutritionist Alyssa!

 Ingredients You’ll Need

-overview of the separate ingredients needed for a peanut butter avocado smoothie
+ingredients needed to make a peanut butter avocado smoothie recipe.

-• Avocado – I used frozen avocado chunks to make a thicker smoothie and it also replaced the need for ice.
+• Avocado – I use frozen avocado chunks to make a thicker smoothie and it also replaces the need for ice.
 You can certainly use fresh ripe avocado though, you may just need to add a few ice cubes to get the desired consistency and temperature you want.

 • Peanut Butter – a natural peanut butter that’s smooth or chunky is perfect for this smoothie.
 You could also substitute another nut butter like almond or cashew butter if you’d prefer.